Jane Air discography

-This article describes a discography, released by Russian alternative rock band Jane Air.
-It includes 6 studio albums, 10 singles and 20 music videos.
+The Russian alternative rock band, Jane Air, has released 6 studio albums, 10 singles and 20 music videos.

 Junk

 Junk (also known as Jazz-funk) is a single released by Jane Air in 2003, as well as the eponymous song that first appeared in the album Pull Ya?
 Let It Doll Go!
 (2002).
 The song has music video and movie.
-The main idea of the song is the harm of using drugs by young people (presented in satirical form).
+The main idea of the song is the harm caused to young people by drug use (presented in satirical form).
 In 2005 Jane Air was awarded for the song «Junk» with the RAMP prize ("Russian Alternative Music Prize") established by the A-One channel, in the category «Song of the year».

 The song was used in the Amazon Prime series The Boys, for the season 3 episode "Glorious Five Year Plan".

 Music video

 The video was shot in 2003 and was directed by "Deviant creations".
-At the beginning is shown a child with his mother playing with a red ball.
-Than in video appears frontman of the band - Anton Lissov, who is playing a role of drug addict.
-Also in the video are present two guys smoking at the stairs (symbolise smoke addiction), big company of people at the party (symbol of drunkenness and alcohol addiction), the woman (who is infected with AIDS and gonorrhea) and also at the chorus appear all members of Jane Air, who are playing in the room and then in the garage.
-At the end of the song another member of the band is lying in the yard (dead from an overdose of drugs).
+At the beginning a scene plays of a child and his mother, playing with a red ball.
+It then cuts to Anton Lissov, the leader of the band, playing a drug addict.
+Also present in the video are two men smoking in a stairwell, portraying nicotine addictions; many people attending a party, portraying the negative effects of drunkenness and alcohol addictions; and a woman infected with AIDS and gonorrhea.
+During the chorus, all members of the band appear playing in a room and garage.
+The video ends with Lissov lying motionless in the yard, having died from a drug overdose, while the red ball rolls in front of him.

-The video is mixed with live performance at the concert.
+The video is mixed with live performance at concerts.